estebanmunchjones2019/academind-next.js-article/Next article.md

-Once we get into the `post` editing section, we enter a title, and text in the body and then click publish:
+Once we get into the `post` editing section, we enter a title and text in the body, and then click on `Publish`:

 ![](images/wordpress-4.png)

-Then, we are gonna asked a second time if we want to publish it, and we click on `Publish` and we'll see an alert at the bottom of the page:
+Then, we're gonna be asked a second time if we want to publish it, and we click on `Publish` again and we'll see an alert at the bottom of the page confirming the publishing:

 ![](images/wordpress-5.png)